Les Trois Accords

 Les Trois Accords is a Canadian rock band from Drummondville, Québec.
-The band launched its first album, Gros Mammouth Album, in 2003.
-Some of the songs from that album, include "Hawaïenne", "Saskatchewan" and "Lucille".
-Their videos and songs received exposure in Quebec.
-In 2004, Gros Mammouth Album Turbo (certified Platinum by the CRIA) was released with two extra tracks, "Loin d'ici" and "Turbo Sympathique".
-In 2006, they released their second album, entitled Grand champion international de course (certified Gold by the CRIA).
+The band released their first album, Gros Mammouth Album, in 2003.
+In 2004, Gros Mammouth Album Turbo (certified Platinum by the Music Canada) was released with two extra tracks, "Loin d'ici" and "Turbo Sympathique".
+In 2006, they released their second album, entitled Grand champion international de course (certified Gold by the Music Canada).

-The song "Lucille" was included in a podcast, released by bandeapart.fm in 2005.
-In 2006, bandeapart.fm featured the band in a video podcast, Les Trois Accords au camping, Baladovidéo.